 Thomas Lockyear has been a museum professional for 17 years, having served as curator of the Key West Shipwreck Treasures Museum and at Historic Pigeon Key, as well as Executive Director of the History of Diving Museum in Islamorada before accepting his current position as Manager of Museum of the Everglades in Everglades City.
 A graduate of the University of Wisconsin – Madison (BS Art), Mr. Lockyear also holds a master’s degree from Florida Gulf Coast University (MA Ed).

 Helen Midney is the museum manager for the Immokalee Pioneer Museum at Roberts Ranch.
-Helen received her Bachelor’s degree from Bowdoin College in Maine.
+She received her Bachelor’s degree from Bowdoin College in Maine.
 After working as an educator, college access counselor and environmental interpreter, she went on to earn her Master’s degree in Environmental Studies with a focus in Education from Florida Gulf Coast University.
 Helen is a resident of Immokalee and loves sharing her community and its history with locals and visitors alike.

 Lisa Marciano has grown up frequenting museums and historic sites throughout her adolescence.
 Her love of history and historic structures eventually transformed into a career and for the last 13 years she has worked with Collier County Museums in many capacities such as volunteer, Museum Assistant and Museum Manager.
 Lisa is currently the Museum Manager at the Naples Depot Museum.
 She holds a bachelor’s degree in History with a minor in Sociology/Anthropology and a master’s degree in Museum Studies from Johns Hopkins University.
 Lisa is also a long-term resident of Collier County and appreciates our local history.